petersonben50/BLiMMP/code/hgcA_assemblies/hgcA_analysis.md

 I exported it (`hgcA_for_tree_masked.afa`) and uploaded it to the GLBRC.
 I then ran RAxML (v8.2.11) on it to generate a ML tree.
 I used rapid bootstrapping with automatic detection of limits and autodetection of the mutation model.

-**Pull out depth of hgcA+ scaffolds**

-I then pulled out the depths of the hgcA+ scaffolds.
-This was set up to run with multiple years if need be, so once we get 2021 metagenomes I'll be set to run this.
-I calculated the depth as the average coverage over each nucleotide in the scaffold except for the nucleotides within 150 bp of either end of the scaffold.

-I downloaded the aggregated depths to my local computer.
-Then I aggregated the data using a R script: `code/hgcA_analysis/clean_hgcA_coverage.R`.
-This data was normalized to the SCG coverage I calculated for each metagenome.